 Released in 2001 as a flagship title for the Game Boy Advance, Circle of the Moon followed the abysmal Castlevania and Castlevania: Legacy of Darknessˆfor the Nintendo 64.
 Instead of seeking to reconstruct the series by returning to its roots, Circle of the Moon opted to take the “Metroidvania” style established by 1997’s Symphony of the Night.
 It streamlined the formula into a focused experience with enjoyable navigation and an easy to understand magic system that offered a surprising amount of depth.

 Circle of the Moon casts players in the role of Nathan Graves, a trainee vampire hunter who departs with his master and another fellow trainee to stop Dracula when he is summoned once more.
 Unlike later games such as Aria of Sorrow, Circle of the Moon was light on story and focused more on environmental design, using dark tones and gothic designs to capture an unrivaled sense of place.
 The dark color palette drew criticism for being too difficult to see on the original Game Boy Advance’s screen, which lacked a backlight, but one only need look at the overly-bright technicolor sequel Harmony of Dissonance to see how effective Circle of the Moon’s palette was in creating an imposing game space.
 It’s not about being dark or broody; it’s about creating a sense of pace.
 Circle of the Moon’s castle has a wonderful sense of flow, buoyed by a consistent feel.
-Harmony of Dissonance’s experimentation lead to exciting individual areas and screens, but a disjointed sense of progress.
-In Circle of the Moon, the castle is broken up into discrete areas, such as a poisonous sewer and ghost-filled clocktower but these spaces never feel random or chaotic like the fractured spaces of Super Castlevania IV or the Nintendo 64 titles.
+Harmony of Dissonance’s experimentation lead to exciting individual areas and screens was somewhat disjointed.
+In Circle of the Moon, the castle is broken up into discrete areas, such as a poisonous sewer and ghost-filled clocktower but these spaces never feel like snapped-together map chunks like the fractured castles of Super Castlevania IV or the Nintendo 64 titles.
 Instead, they naturally flow from one to the other; Dracula’s castle has never felt more coherent and believable than in Circle of the Moon.
 I see in it the same spatial design that would guide the Dark Souls series to soaring heights.